 Program of Study

 There is not a standard program of study for VMSP students.
-The program provides the flexibility each student needs to address his/her unique goals.
+The program provides the flexibility students need to address their unique goals.
 Each student’s program of study is determined in consultation with the research advisor and graduate committee, according to the degree requirements of the graduate department.
-The program of study must be determined no later than the spring semester of the student’s first year in the program and is updated annually in consultation with the VMSP Director and the student’s research advisor and graduate committee.
+The program of study must be determined no later than the spring semester of the student’s first year in the program and is updated annually in consultation with the VMSP Director.

 - VMSP students may enter into the DVM program in the first year, or directly into the graduate program.

 - Because of the nature of the Illinois veterinary curriculum, it is unreasonable to expect that VMSP students can pursue DVM coursework and make significant progress on graduate/research requirements in the same academic year.

 - VMSP students are expected to make research progress during the summer between DVM program years.